Aim

 RCH Bereavement Rooms

-A dedicated bereavement room at RCH may be available for end-of-life care or post-death care in both coronial and non-coronial cases.
-These rooms provide a more home-like setting, to enable families to spend time with their child in a less medicalised environment.
-Staff must ensure the location is available (and
+There is a dedicated bereavement room at RCH which can be available for end-of-life care or post-death care in both coronial and non-coronial cases.
+These rooms provide a more home-like setting, to enable families to spend time with their child in a less

-sufficient staffing can be provided) via the ward NUM (in hours) or Nurse Hospital Manager (after hours) before offering it to a family to avoid disappointment.
-RCH aspires to provide these resources to all patients, but staffing and logistical issues can impact on
+before offering it to a family to avoid disappointment.
+RCH aspires to provide these resources to all patients, but staffing and logistical issues can impact on availability.

 RCH has two Bereavement Rooms that may be utilised by all patients; these are staffed by the bedside nurse and Social Work:

 - One connected to the Body Hold (Mortuary/Anatomical Pathology) on the Lower Ground Floor (kitchenette, lounge room, no bathroom facilities).
 This room is more suited to viewing of a child’s body after death.
-The room is not equipped for end-of-life care.
+The room is not equipped for end-of-life

 - One on Ground Floor (kitchenette, bathroom, lounge room, double bed) near the silver lifts.